BeratCanDindarr/invadersGame/README.md

 This is a simple Invaders-style game created using the Rust programming language.

 Features
--Player can move left and right
+-Player can move left and right \n
 -AI-controlled invaders move in left, right, and downward directions -Player can shoot the invaders
 -Basic collision detection system based on position